Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 The facets in the Ghost Host app have the following characteristics:

-1. Categories (*publisher*, *date*) are multi-select, that is, multiple selections within a category form an `or` operation.
+1. Categories (`publisher`, `date`) are multi-select, that is, multiple selections within a category form an `or` operation.
 1. Combinations of facet categories (`text`, `publisher`, `date`) form an `and` operation.
 1. The interface updates only when the **Search** button is pressed.
 Unlike some faceted search interfaces it does not update automatically on each check.
 1. Each query retrieves the article titles selected by the checked facet values plus only those facets (with counts) that can be used to constrain or expand the results.

 The default behavior of eXist-db facets is only to “drill down”, that is, to narrow the results of a previous query.
 In the case of the Ghost Hoax app this is inconvenient because we also want to be able to expand a result.
-For example, if we select one publisher and one date and we then want to keep the date but add another publisher, under the default eXist-db behavior we would have to unselect the publisher we already chose in order to see a list of publishers that published articles on our selected dates.
-The behavior we want is to be able to broaden our selection of one or another facet without having to undo any prior selection, which means that we want to see all publishers who published on our selected dates, both those we have checked and those we haven’t checked.
+For example, if we select one publisher and one date and we then want to keep the date but add another publisher, under the default eXist-db behavior we would have to unselect the publisher we already chose in order to be able to see and check other publishers that published articles on our selected dates.
+The behavior we want is to be able to broaden our selection of one or another facet without having to undo any prior selection, which means that we want to see all publishers who published on our selected dates, whether we selected them or not, and likes for all dates associated with our publishers, both selected and not selected.

-In order to support both narrowing and expanding we perform three queries behind the scenes and combine the results, as follows:

-1. For all three queries, if a text value is specified, only articles that contain that text are selected.
+In order to support both narrowing and expanding a search we perform three queries behind the scenes and combine the results.
+For all three queries, if a text value is specified, only articles that contain that text are selected.

-2. **To create the list of matching articles:** Publisher and date facets are combined to select only articles that match the intersection of both publisher and date selections.
-For example, is we check only the 1830s and *The Weekly Times*, we select only the two articles published in that decade in that paper.
+1. **To create the list of matching articles:** Publisher and date facets are combined to select only articles that match the intersection of both publisher and date selections.
+For example, is we check only the 1830s and *The Weekly Times*, we select only the articles published in that decade in that paper.
 If no publishers have been checked, there is no filtering by publisher, and the same is true of dates.
-3. **To create new publisher facets:**  To return facet values, with counts, for publishers who match the text and date (that is, values we might use to narrow or expand the publisher selections for our query) we perform a query using a combination of text plus selected date facets, ignoring selected publisher facets.
+2. **To create new publisher facets:**  To return facet values, with counts, for publishers who match the text and date (that is, values we might use to narrow or expand the publisher selections for our query) we perform a query using a combination of text plus selected date facets, ignoring selected publisher facets.
 This makes it possible to broaden the search by selecting additional publishers.
 Publishers who did not publish anything with the specified text on the specified dates are not shown, and the counts shown for the publisher options include only articles that match any specified text and dates.
-4. **To create new date facets:** Similarly, new date facets are returned according to a combination of text plus selected publisher facets.
+3. **To create new date facets:** Similarly, new date facets are returned according to a combination of text plus selected publisher facets.

 ### 2.2.
 Using facets to control a search